wangziqi2013/wangziqi2013.github.io/_posts/2021-10-02-openlambda.markdown

 The authors of the paper identifies a few features that are critical for performance and usability of the platform, and briefly discusses them as potential point of interests that can be implemented in OpenLambda.

+The paper begins with a discussion on the current commercial offering of serverless, namely, Amazon Lambda.
+Generally speaking, Lambda is a serverless platform that allows individual functions to be uploaded by users, which will also be individually scheduled anywhere on the cloud, triggered by external events.